Need to upholster your sofa? The Pure Concept’s co-founder Chanya Kaur tells us how it’s done

 “A sofa is forever…,” said no one ever.

 But most of us behave as though they are, in fact, meant to be forever.
 With the choice available in the market today, re-upholstering your sofa is really not as uphill a task as you imagine it to be.
-Chanya Kaur, co-founder, The Pure Concept explains what you need to keep in mind if you’re thinking of an overhaul for your existing sofa.
+Chanya Kaur, co-founder, The Pure Concept explains what you need to keep in mind if you’re thinking of an overhaul for your existing living room sofa.

 Check the framework: